-Talk to your employer.
 Don’t try to keep your caregiving duties a secret – even if you fear job security.
 The Family Medical Leave Act allows you to take up to 12 weeks of unpaid leave for caregiving without losing your job.
-But say you just need to take a few hours a week to take your mom to the doctor?
+Maybe you just need to take a few hours a week to take your mom to the doctor?
 Check with your human resource department.
 Many companies allow for flexible schedules that will allow you to make up any missed hours without taking vacation or sick leave.
 Your company may also offer work from home options or job share programs.
-The key is to be up front with your boss and work with your employer to find solutions that work for you and the company.
+The key is to be upfront with your boss and work with your employer to find solutions that work for you and the company.

-Build a caregiving team.
 Does your loved one have a stay-at-home neighbor who might be able to check in on her when you can’t?
 Check into caregiving services that provide supplemental care and/or transportation services, and have a list of emergency contacts you can call in a pinch.
 And make sure your loved one has access to that list as well.
-Take advantage of time-management tools, such as calendar alerts and to-do lists, but don’t be afraid to delegate.
+Take advantage of time-management tools, such as calendar alerts and to-do lists.
+Don’t be afraid to delegate!